goatoush/inventor-pi/README.md

 ![Accelerometer](images/Accelerometer%20Circuit.jpg)

+An accelerometer measures acceleration around the x, y and z axis.
+In robotics, it is essential in determining the robot position and movement.
+In this script, we draw a 3D shape, and control its rotation using the accelerometer.

 Create a new file in Thonny, with file name accelerometer.py.
 Copy and paste the code below into the file you created.

 ```python